-Deadbolts come in various styles, but all are basically a sliding bolt that attaches the door to the jamb.
-The solid structure of the bolt makes it difficult to force open the lock.
-Many smart deadbolts allow you to set temporary codes to allow entry to guests, unlock a door via fingerprint recognition, integrate with virtual assistants such as Amazon’s Alexa so your voice operates the lock, or use a smartphone connected to Bluetooth or Wi-Fi to control the lock.
+Deadbolts come in various styles, but all are basically a sliding bolt that secures the door to the door jamb.
+The solid structure of the bolt makes it difficult to force the door open.
+Many smart deadbolts allow users to set temporary codes to allow entry to guests, unlock a door via fingerprint recognition, integrate with virtual assistants such as Amazon’s Alexa to be voice operated, or use a smartphone connected to Bluetooth or Wi-Fi to control the lock.
 Anyone who’s ever stood in the rain with an armload of groceries while fumbling for a key can understand the convenience of a keyless entry.

-Lever-style smart locks are a good choice to give you keyless entry for side doors or to lock interior doors, such as those that lead to a garage or guest house.
+Lever-style smart locks are a good choice to provide keyless entry for side doors or to lock interior doors, such as those that lead to a garage or guest house.
 Lever locks are not as secure as deadbolts, so many people don’t put them on a front or main door.
 Lever-style smart locks may have fingerprint readers, codes, or voice controls through virtual assistants such as Apple’s Siri.
-Some are also compatible with other smart home offerings, including security systems.
+Some are also compatible with other smart-home offerings, including security systems.

-When choosing a smart lock, your primary considerations are what door you want to secure, who will be entering, and how often they will be entering.
-If you’re choosing a lock for an Airbnb rental, you may want a smart lock that lets you recode entry passwords.
-If you want added security for a front door, the best smart lock for you might be one with an alarm.
-Consider some of the following smart lock fundamentals as you make your choice.
+When choosing a smart lock, primary considerations include the door to be secured, who will be entering, and how often they will be entering.
+If choosing a lock for an Airbnb rental, shoppers may want a smart lock that lets them recode entry passwords.
+If they want added security for a front door, the best smart lock might be one with an alarm.
+Consider some of the following smart-lock fundamentals to help make the right choice.

-Most smart locks use four AA batteries, which generally last six months to one year, depending on the lock model and other factors.
-The best way to ensure that your batteries last as long as possible is to correctly install the lock and make sure the door is properly aligned.
+Most smart locks use four AA batteries, which generally last 6 months to a year depending on the lock model and how often the lock is opened or closed.
+To help extend the life of batteries, correctly install the lock and make sure the door is properly aligned.
 Door-alignment problems can drain the batteries because they keep the locking bolt from sliding easily, requiring the batteries to work harder to engage and disengage the bolt.

-The touch screen of a smart lock can have a variety of options, including fingerprint recognition and more than 50 customized user codes, so you can lock and unlock your door with a touch or a code.
-Some locks rotate the code numbers on your touch screen for extra security.
-Others have up to 100 virtual keys that you can manage remotely through an app on your smartphone.
+The touch screen of a smart lock can offer a variety of options, including fingerprint recognition and more than 50 customized user codes, so users can lock and unlock the door with a touch or a code.
+Some locks rotate the code numbers on the touch screen for extra security.
+Others have up to 100 virtual keys that can be managed remotely through a smartphone app.

 Wireless Security and Connectivity

 Wireless security with a smart lock can be a double-edged sword.
-If the power goes out, the app gets a glitch, the Wi-Fi fails, or the batteries in your phone or smart lock go dead, you may not be able to get into your own home.
-Be sure to carry a traditional house key as a backup.
+If the power goes out, the app gets a glitch, the Wi-Fi fails, or the batteries in the user’s phone or smart lock go dead, they may not be able to get into their own home.
+Owners will want to carry a traditional house key as a backup.
 Virtually all smart locks come with backup keys for use in an emergency.

-Keep your smart lock software updated and powered with fresh batteries to ensure safety and functionality.
-Other best practices with a smart lock include using a 16 to 20 character password, ensuring the lock uses encryption to shield it from hackers, and enabling two-factor authentication (such as a code and your fingerprint).
+Keep smart-lock software updated and powered with fresh batteries to ensure safety and functionality.
+Other best practices with a smart lock include using a 16- to 20-character password, ensuring the lock uses encryption to shield it from hackers, and enabling two-factor authentication (such as a code plus a fingerprint).

-There are great smart locks and there are great smart home systems, but the two products may not jibe.
+There are great smart locks and there are great smart-home systems, but the two products may not jibe.
 This can be true even if both the lock and home systems are controlled by the same digital assistant.
-You can configure some smart locks to work with smart home systems, generally through a separate networking device that connects systems to the cloud.
-Using a separate device to connect the two may cause you to lose one-touch entry and other features of your smart lock.
-If you want a smart lock that connects to a smart home system, the best bet is to ensure the two are designed to work together.
+If shoppers want a smart lock that connects to a smart-home system, the best bet is to ensure the two are designed to work together.
 For example, if already using a smart-home system such as Google Assistant, Alexa, or Wink, look for a smart lock that is compatible with the existing system.

 Each year, more smart locks feature voice control via Apple’s Siri, Amazon’s Alexa, and Google’s Assistant.
-You control your smart lock with these voice assistants much the same way you manage other devices with it.
+Smart locks can be controlled with these voice assistants much the same way as other devices are managed.
 Many people use commands such as “Hey, Siri, unlock the front door.”
 That’s convenient, but it can also be unsafe.
-Security experts have shown it’s relatively easy for anyone to use an audio transducer—a device that can turn whatever surface it’s on, such as a window, into a speaker—to command a voice assistant to unlock your door.
-If you use voice control, you’ll also want to use a Personal Identification Number (PIN) or another form of verification to keep your home safe.
+Security experts have shown it’s relatively easy for anyone to use an audio transducer—a device that can turn whatever surface it’s on, such as a window, into a speaker—to command a voice assistant to unlock a door.
+If choosing to use voice control, it’s best to use a personal identification number or another form of verification to keep the home safe.

-All smart locks are water-resistant and have some form of waterproofing to protect its front from rain, snow, or the stream from a garden hose.
+All smart locks are water-resistant and have some form of waterproofing to protect the front from rain, snow, and the occasional stream from a garden hose.
 The lock’s back is not waterproof, though, so it may fail if it is submerged, such as during a flood.
 Fully waterproofing a smart lock is expensive and not a common practice.

 Smart locks have features designed for various lifestyles.
-Some allow you and dozens of others to unlock the door with your finger.
-Others allow you to program access codes quickly, which is helpful if you have out-of-town guests and want to give them access to your property for a specific time.
-There are even smart locks for interior rooms that only the room occupant can control.
-Those locks are ideal for people who have roommates but want added privacy.
-Smart locks are mostly safe, but some provide extra features that boost their security.
-Some send a message to your smartphone if your door was left open, or notify you if your doorbell rings.
+Some allow unlocking the door with a fingerprint.
+Others let users program access codes quickly, which is helpful if they wish to give out-of-town guests access to their property for a specific time.
+There are even smart locks for interior rooms that only the room occupant can control—ideal for people who have roommates but want added privacy.
+Some even send a message to a smartphone if a door was left open or the doorbell rings.